julianjumper/yadl/spec/data types/dictionary.md

 # Dictionaries:

-Values in dictionaries an be accessed via `dic[key]` or via `dic.key` if the key would be a valid variable name.
+Values in dictionaries an be accessed via `dic[key]`.
 Keys and values may be any datatype.

 Note: There is no sigificant whitespace inside dictionaries analog to parentheses.

+Leading and trailing commas are optional.

 ## Example